 Several years ago on our circumnavigation of Lake Superior , we paused in modern-day Thunder Bay to visit Fort William.
 Along with nearby Grand Portage, this collection point formed the western nexus of the great North American fur trade.
 Beaver pelts collected in the western forests were brought down to the lake, loaded into immense canoes paddled by twelve hardy men, and transported 1400 miles down the entire length of the Great Lakes to Montreal.

-I think of these rugged, determined voyageurs today as we head eastward in the Vanagon, cruising along at a mile a minute, sipping coffee …
+I think of these rugged, determined voyageurs today as we head eastward along the same route in the Vanagon, cruising along at a mile a minute, sipping coffee …

 Shortly past Sudbury we join the Ottawa River and follow it all afternoon, finally camping on its south bank at Fitzroy Provincial Park.

 Day 3: Ottawa, Ontario

 Cruising past Ottawa, we soon enter the New France separatist stronghold of Quebec, where I learn, among other things, that while kilometers are considerably smaller than miles, it doesn’t take a lot of them to get one in trouble with the local gendarmerie.

 Near Montreal we take a campsite at the La Prairie KOA.
 After checking in at the office we putter along at a stately pace to our assigned site.
 But no sooner have we parked than an attendant comes racing up in a golf cart and stops beside the driver’s door.